Bobby Gillespie: Primal Scream, collaboration and autobiography

+In 2002 Gillespie was one of the curators of New Order's box set Retro compiling the Live disc and contributing sleeve notes to the release.

 In January 2010, Primal Scream started work on their new album, More Light, which was released in May 2013.
+Gillespie also featured on the song ‘Hits Me Like a Rock’ by Brazilian band CSS, released in August 2011 and used as part of the soundtrack of the video game FIFA 12.

 In March 2016, Chaosmosis was released, album containing well received songs such as "100% or Nothing", "Trippin' on Your Love".

 In July 2021, he released Utopian Ashes, a duet album with Jehnny Beth; it was issued under the banner of both artists "Bobby Gillepsie and Jehnny Beth".
 Utopian Ashes was met with "generally positive reviews" with a rate of 80 out of 100 from music critics.
 Two videos featuring the duo were shot to promote the singles "Chase it Down" and "Remember We Were Lovers" and uploaded on YouTube.